 This recipe works with grain and gluten-free flours.
 My dog eats gluten-free and mostly grain-free, so I use a mixture of oat and brown rice flour in this recipe.
 The recent news about high amounts of arsenic found in brown rice had me do some research, and so far it seems like the highest amounts are in rice grown in southern U.S. states.
 The brown rice with the least amount of arsenic comes from California and Washington.
 White rice is not affected because the arsenic accumulates in the outer kernel, which is only found in brown rice.

-Finally, I use my trusty dog bone cookie cutters, but you can use any cookie cutters you have on hand, or just use the top of a small jar to make circle-shaped biscuits.
+Finally, I use dog bone cookie cutters, but you can use any cookie cutters you have on hand, or just use the top of a small jar to make circle-shaped biscuits.

 Gingerbread Dog Biscuits